Auburndale station (MBTA)

 Auburndale station is an MBTA Commuter Rail station in Auburndale, Massachusetts.
 It serves the Framingham/Worcester Line.
 It is located next to the Massachusetts Turnpike near Lasell College.
 The modern station platform, built around 1961, replaced a highly acclaimed 1881 depot building designed by H. H. Richardson.
 A full renovation of the station for accessibility is planned.

 History

 Opening

 The Boston and Worcester Railroad opened the segment from West Newton to Wellesley Hills in July 1834.
 A second track was added in 1839, and in 1843 the railroad began offering season fares for around $60, making it one of the first commuter rail systems.
-Due to the popularity of the other Newton stops, a station at Auburndale was opened in the early 1850s.
-The depot was located on the south side of the tracks in a large open area at the intersection of Auburn Street, Lexington Street, and several other roads.
+Due to the popularity of the other Newton stops, a station at Auburn Dale (soon Auburndale) was opened by the late 1840s.
+A new station building was constructed in 1850–51 at an expense of $1,219.
+It was located on the south side of the tracks in a large open area at the intersection of Auburn Street, Lexington Street, and several other roads.
 In 1867, the Boston & Worcester joined with the Western Railroad to become the Boston & Albany Railroad.